jborza/jborza.github.io/_posts/2020-04-19-emuriscv-monitor.md

 	}
 ```

-Then use `strcmp` to check the command and pass the parameters to the functions actually dumping the data.
+Then used `strcmp` to check the command and pass the parameters to the functions actually dumping the data.

 ```c
 else if (strcmp(tokens[0], "reg") == 0) {